omeka/omeka-s-enduser/docs/modules/scripto/index.md

 ## Installation and configuration
 To install Scripto, you must:

-- be running Omeka S v2.0.0 or higher;
+- be running Omeka S v2.0.0 or higher
 - have a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) installation running on the same server as the Omeka S installation.
 Minimum MediaWiki version is 1.30.0.

 Create the MediaWiki installation on your server using [their instructions](https://www.mediawiki.org/wiki/Manual:FAQ#Installation_and_configuration).
 Install the Scripto module using the [documentation for installing modules](../../modules/#installing-modules).